The True Meaning of ‘Action’ (Karm/Karma) is Worship!

-Wise men endowed with the yog of discrimination renounce the fruits arising from their action and are liberated from the bondage of birth and death.
-They achieve the pure, immortal state of oneness with God.
-At what point, though, will a man be inclined to the performance of such action/ “Karm” as per Bhagavad Gita?
+Wise men endowed with the yog of discrimination renounce the fruits that arise from their actions and are liberated from the bondage of birth and death.
+They attain the pure, immortal state of oneness with God.
+But at what point? does a person become inclined to perform such action (Karm) as taught in the Bhagavad Gita?

-Teaching of Yogeshwar Krishn is that the very moment Arjun’s mind, indeed the mind of any worshipper, has steered safely across the marsh of attachment, and when it is completely free from yearning for either children or riches or honour, all its worldly ties are broken.
-It will then be receptive, not only to what is proper for hearing, but also to the idea of renunciation, making it an integral part of its action according to what it has learnt.
+The teaching of Yogeshwar Krishn is that the very moment Arjun’s mind – indeed, the mind of any worshiper – has safely steered across the marsh of attachment, and has become completely free from yearning for children, wealth, or honour, all worldly ties are severed.
+The mind then becomes receptive not only to what is worthy of hearing, but also to the idea of renunciation, making it an integral part of its actions in accordance with what it has learned.

-When Arjun’s mind, at present riven through and through by the contradictory teachings of the Ved, achieves the state of steady contemplation of God, it will become changeless and constant, and then he will master the skill of even minded discrimination.
-He will then achieve the perfect equilibrium which is the ultimate state of immortality.
+When Arjun’s mind – currently torn and confused by the conflicting interpretations of the Ved – attains the state of steady contemplation of God, it will become constant and unchanging.
+Then he will master the skill of even-minded discrimination.
+He will achieve perfect equilibrium, which is the ultimate state of immortality.
 This is the crowning point of Yog.

-Teaching of Sri Krishn is that no man can ever even for a fraction of a second live without action because the three properties of matter born from nature compel him to act.
-As long as nature and its properties are, no man can be without action.
-As per Sri Krishn, all actions cease to be and dissolve into the most exalted knowledge: the knowledge obtained from meditation on the sublime truths which teach man to be aware of his own Self and how he may be reunited with the Supreme Spirit.
+The teaching of Shri Krishn is that no man can live even for a fraction of a second without action, for the three properties of nature compel him to act.
+As long as nature and its qualities exist, no one can remain without performing action.
+According to Shri Krishn, all actions ultimately cease and dissolve into the most exalted knowledge – the knowledge attained through meditation on the sublime truths that teach a man to be aware of his own Self and to realize how he may be reunited with the Supreme Spirit.

 The fire of this knowledge annihilates all action.
-What really the Yogeshwar means by this is that action ceases to be when Yog has gone beyond the three properties of the material world, and when a clear outcome of the meditative process comes forth in the form of a direct perception of as well as dissolution of the Self in God.
+What the Yogeshwar truly means is that action ceases only when Yog transcends the three properties of the material world, and when the culmination of meditation arises as the direct perception of the Self and its dissolution in God.
+But before the completion of this ordained task, action does not come to an end, nor are we freed from it.

-He is a superior man who exerts inner (rather than external) control over his senses, so that his mind is freed from passions, and who does his duty in a state of total desirelessness.
-Now, although we have known that work has to be done, the difficulty is that we do not yet understand the precise nature of this work.
-That is also Arjun’s problem and Sri Krishn now proceeds to resolve it.
+He is a superior man who exercises inner – rather than external – control over his senses, so that his mind is freed from passions, and who performs his duty in a state of complete desirelessness.
+Now, although we understand that work must be done, the difficulty is that we do not yet grasp the precise nature of this work.
+This is also Arjun’s dilemma, and Shri Krishn now proceeds to resolve it.

 And now in Chapter Three, Verse Eight, Sri Krsihn sings: